 Ms. Lyuba Zuyeva presented a summary of the MetroQuest survey results and the potential pool of MTP transportation projects for evaluation.
 Ms. Zuyeva reiterated the importance of the travel demand model socioeconomic data validation and its relationship in the MTP project development.
-Mr. Don Bryson said having I-40/85 traversing the BGMPO region is of concern when using the travel demand model.
-Mr. Bryson explained that the interstate skews Vehicle Miles Traveled (VMTs).
-Mr. Bryson said VHB will consider options to modify average speed.
 Ms. Zuyeva distributed a "Universe of Projects" list, consisting of unfunded projects from the CTP and MTP, and requested the TAC's review to identify duplications, corrections or deletions.
-Ms. Zuyeva also presented a methodology options to assess future project selections.

-Ms. Zuyeva said she wanted to address some of the concerns from the last meeting regarding the federally required performance measures as VHB was tasked with recommending whether the TAC should adopt NCDOT's performance measures or develop its own.
-As research, Ms. Zuyeva reviewed the minutes from the Association of Metropolitan Planning Organizations (AMPO) Workgroup on developing performance measures.
+Ms. Zuyeva presented a methodology options to assess future project selections.
+As VHB was also tasked with recommending whether the TAC should adopt NCDOT's for its own performance standards, she reviewed the minutes from the Association of Metropolitan Planning Organizations (AMPO) workgroup on developing performance measures.
 Ms. Zuyeva said that a majority of MPOs are supporting their statewide performance measures and a few have developed additional targets.
-VHB did not recommend the BGMPO develop its own targets as it would require additional funding and significant staff time.
+VHB does not recommend the BGMPO develop its own targets as it would require additional funding and significant staff time.